-We welcome our opening keynote, Dr. Ken Ginsburg, Expert Advisor for the Center for Children and Youth, Professor of Pediatrics at the Children’s Hospital of Philadelphia (CHOP), and Founding Director of the Center for Parent and Teen Communication who will provide.
-Attendees will then select from a variety of workshops including updates on the most current guidelines and efforts at DOH and PED, and breakout sessions focusing specifically on pandemic-related topics such as immunization, testing, school environment, and wellness.
-We will close with our keynote speaker Chandra McPherson-Gibbs, Chief of Staff at the Orangeburg County Sheriff’s Office, who reminds us that it is OK to “Take the Cape Off.”
+We welcomed our opening keynote, Dr. Ken Ginsburg, Expert Advisor for the Center for Children and Youth, Professor of Pediatrics at the Children’s Hospital of Philadelphia (CHOP), and Founding Director of the Center for Parent and Teen Communication who will provide.
+Attendees then selected from a variety of workshops including updates on the most current guidelines and efforts at DOH and PED, and breakout sessions focusing specifically on pandemic-related topics such as immunization, testing, school environment, and wellness.
+We closed with our keynote speaker Chandra McPherson-Gibbs, Chief of Staff at the Orangeburg County Sheriff’s Office, who reminds us that it is OK to “Take the Cape Off.”

 WEDNESDAY, NOVEMBER 10: School Health Matters (8:30 – 3:30 PM)

-This day offers a variety of workshops that will address some of the top challenges facing student health and safety including cyberbullying, safe school plans, youth engagement, Covid Testing, afterschool programs, and behavioral health services.
-We will also offer a keynote presentation that brings together an expert panel to address health equity and inclusion.
+This day offered a variety of workshops that will address some of the top challenges facing student health and safety including cyberbullying, safe school plans, youth engagement, Covid Testing, afterschool programs, and behavioral health services.
+We hosted a keynote presentation that brings together an expert panel to address health equity and inclusion.

 2020 Virtual School Health Education Institute SHEI